c2lang/c2compiler/README.md

 ## Using the C2 compiler
 By default, c2c will only parse and analyse the targets.
 Generating C-code should work on all examples, but generating LLVM's IR code is work in progress.
-In the example directory: (or add -d example/)
+In the examples directory: (or add -d examples/)
 ```
 c2c multi
 c2c hello